 - Tag requirements

 - Record keeping requirements

-Although this document is a Standard it is not Legislation therefore must not be confused with being “the law”.
+This document is a standard not legislation therefore must not be confused with being “the law” or mandatory.

-The reason this Standard is used for test and tagging purposes is because it is recognised as credible document and is a reference document for many industries, organisations etc.
+The reason AS/NZS 3760 is used for test and tagging purposes is because it is recognised as credible document and is referenced by many workplace safety authorities, electrical regulators, industries, organisations, unions etc.

-When working to the Standard, consideration must also be given to local Legislations, industry codes, Code of Practice etc. The better practice should always be adopted.
+When performing testing and tagging works consideration must also be given to and local legislation, industry code, Code of Practice etc that may also apply.
+The better practice should always be adopted.